HeeebsInc/AngiogramBlockageDetection/README.md

 </p>

 7) **Apply adaptive thresholding using the block size calculated above**
+### Step 7:  Apply Adaptive thresholding
 - Here, I applied mean adaptive thresholding using a blockSize of 33 and a constant of 10
 - When applying adaptive thresholding, you have the option of using _**Arithmetic**_ or _**Gaussian**_ mean for calculating the threshold within each image.
 In this project, I used Arithmetic mean (`cv2.ADAPTIVE_THRESH_MEAN_C`) as I believe Gaussian mean is not a good method for this application.
 In Gaussian mean (`cv2.ADAPTIVE_THRESH_GAUSSIAN_C`), the _**weighted**_ average is performed so that the central pixel of the block contributes more weight to the average.
-In the [example image](readme-assets/steps/step7.jpg) below cell below, we can see that Gaussian mean reduces noise present in the image, however, it does not preserve the integrity of the vessels as well as arithmetic mean.
+In the [example image](readme-assets/steps/step7.jpg) below, we can see that Gaussian mean reduces noise present in the image, however, it does not preserve the integrity of the vessels as well as arithmetic mean.

 `cv.ADAPTIVE_THRESH_MEAN_C`: The threshold value is the mean of the neighbourhood area minus the constant C.